 The law covering social care is different in England to Wales.

-We currently have two factsheets to guide you through the England social care system and help you prepare for an assessment:
+We currently have two factsheets to guide you through the English social care system and help you prepare for an assessment:

 In Wales, The Social Services and Wellbeing Act 2014 (Wales) has changed how social care is assessed in Wales from April 2016.
 We are currently reviewing our Welsh information resources to reflect these changes and will make them available as soon as possible.